What to Serve with Lentil Soup – Soup’s On!

 - Cilantro Rice

 - Meat Skewers

 - Loaded Potatoes

-- Create a tasty side to complete your soup lunch or dinner!
+- Create a tasty Lentil Soup side to complete your meal!